lighthouse-labs/mid-term-project-I/README.md

-# DataBootcamp_MidtermProject
+# Mid-Term Project
-Files related to DataBootcamp Midterm Project
+This repository cointains all the information you need to work on the Mid-Term project.